 The Constitution includes protocols on Member /Officer relations.
-The Monitoring Officer has confirmed that during the course of 2019/20 there were two hearings held by the Standards (Hearing) Sub-Committee in respect of two complaints which had been made against a specific Councilor in 2018/19.
-In each case a breach was found to have taken place.
-No sanction was imposed but the matter was reported to Full Council.
-During 2019/20 eight complaints were received in respect of alleged breaches of the Member Code of Conduct.
-In four cases upon examination it was found the complaint did not merit investigation.
-In two cases further information was requested from the complainants which was not provided, and they could not be progressed.
-In one case no breach was found to have taken place and in one case the matter complained of did not fall within the jurisdiction of the Member Code of Conduct.
+The Monitoring Officer has confirmed that during 2020/21 twelve complaints were received in respect of alleged breaches of the Member Code of Conduct.
+In three cases upon examination it was found the complaint did not merit investigation.
+In eight cases further information was requested from the complainants which was not provided, and they could not be progressed.
+One case is still the subject of investigation.